January 22: A Sad Milestone

 It is wrong to callously terminate a human life because of some unfortunate choices we make.
 It is wrong to force a woman to bear a child not planned or wanted by mere edict without helping her to live with that circumstance

 As “right” and “wrong” are often more black and white than we want to admit, so also is the calling for you and me to take the plight of those who have made wrong decisions so that they might get back on track with their lives.
-We do that through New Beginnings – A Home for Mothers and our pregnancy_resources pregnancy resource centers, as well as our education program conducted throughout the United States and around the world.
+We do that through New Beginnings – A Home for Mothers and our pregnancy care centers, as well as our education program conducted throughout the United States and around the world.

 Each of us must speak up with the truth and step up as agents of compassion.
 There are real women who face real consequences from unplanned pregnancies.
 There are real babies needing protection.
 On this 40th anniversary of legalized abortion, isn’t it time each of us resolves to love them both?

 Naomi Wolf, “Rethinking Pro-Choice Rhetoric.
 Our Bodies, Our Souls.”
 The New Republic.
 October 16, 1995.